2026

 →2014

-A magic-mirror AR installation overlaying 3D models, video, poetic spoken word, and soundscape onto nineteenth-century domestic objects.
+A magic-mirror AR installation overlaying 3D models, video, poetic spoken word, and soundscape onto objects at the Markham Museum site.

 →2013